Jonathan Noyce

 Jonathan Mark Thomas Noyce (born 15 July 1971) is an English musician.
-He is primarily bass guitar player.
+He is primarily a bass guitar player.
 Noyce is known for being a member of British rock group Jethro Tull for 12 years, and also for his collaborations with guitarist Gary Moore, film composer Daniel Pemberton, the band Archive and French artist Mylène Farmer.
 In 2018 he was awarded an ARAM by the Royal Academy of Music.

 Early life and education

 Jonathan Noyce was born in Sutton Coldfield, Warwickshire.
 He grew up in the cathedral close of Lichfield Cathedral where his father, Peter, was choirmaster and assistant organist.
-Mother Jane was a town planner.
+His mother Jane was a town planner.
 His first instrument was piano, later also drums and guitar which became a stepping stone to the bass guitar.
 In his teens Jonathan studied formally, principally classical percussion, which included classical snare drum, timpani and xylophone, also classical contrabass.
 His first paid gig with the bass was at the age of 18.
 He is a graduate of the Royal Academy of Music in London.